HCL-TECH-SOFTWARE/connections-doc/src_v8/user/communities/t_com_library_sharing.md

 4. To update sharing settings for:

     -   Specific individuals, ensure that **a Member** is selected from the **Share with** list, and then enter one or more names in the text field provided.

+        **Note:** If groups are enabled for your organization, you cannot add an individual user to a role that is below, or the same role as group they are included in.

     -   A group, select **a Group** from the **Share with** list, and then enter the name of the group in the field provided.
     -   All community members, select **Community Members** from the **Share with** list, select the access level that you want members to have, and click **Add**.
     -   Everyone, including non-community members, select **Everyone \(public\)** from the **Share with** list, ensure that the appropriate access level is showing, and click **Add**.